semaj/hammurabi/README.md

 # Scale

-This section can (probably) be ignored unless you are running experiments for the ACCs paper.
+This section can (probably) be ignored unless you are running experiments.

 Running the experiments "at scale" is slightly more involved.
 After building, you'll execute `./target/debug/scale <client> <mapping-file> <ints-directory>